 The team can offer support across Dursley, Eastcombe, Eastington, Nailsworth, Slad, Stonehouse, Stroud and the surrounding areas.
 Get in touch with us today to find out more.

-Meet Deborah, our Branch Manager
+Meet Deborah, our Care Manager

-"Hello, I’m Deborah your Branch Manager for the Stroud branch of Helping Hands.
+"Hello, I’m Deborah your Care Manager for the Stroud branch of Helping Hands.
 I have worked in care for over 10 years and feel privileged to be able to keep people at home.
 I am passionate about job and think quality home care is essential.
 I have lived and worked in Gloucestershire for 14 years so have great local knowledge.
 In my free time I enjoy walks in the Cotswolds with my Springer Spaniel Woody and going on lovely holidays with my family and friends."

 Mum and Dad noticed the difference in care after just the one visit and are so happy they said they can relax now, something Dad could not do with the others carers.
 Thank you all.